seanpmaxwell/SoundboardMaker/README.md

 ## <a name="download"></a> Download

 To download the program, please go to my website <a href='http://seanpmaxwell.com/projects'>seanpmaxwell.com/projects</a>
-and notice the "Linux" and "Windows" buttons near the bottom for the SoundboardMaker.
-Download the appropriate .jar file for your Operating System.
+and notice the "Linux" and "Windows" buttons near the bottom for the **SoundboardMaker** project.
+Download the appropriate _.jar_ file for your Operating System.

 <br/>